kienkanne/NexusMol/docs/DEVELOPER_GUIDE.md

 - Inspect `artifacts/<project>/state.json` for the last stage status.
 - For ChimeraX selection issues, reproduce the selection in ChimeraX before rerunning the full pipeline.
 - For Amber workflows, check `AMBERHOME`, confirm `pdb4amber`, `tleap`, `antechamber`, `parmchk2`, `pmemd.cuda`, and `cpptraj` are on `PATH`.
+- For OpenMM workflows, confirm the OpenMM Python environment can import the package and that CUDA is available when the pipeline selects the CUDA platform.
 - For ligand preparation failures, validate the CSV header exactly as `smiles,name` and reduce to one ligand while debugging.
 - For Vina and DOCK6 score-summary failures, verify that scored pose files were created before `write_summary_csv()` runs.

 ## Known Development Hotspots

 See `SECURITY_AND_BUGS.md` for current defects and remediation suggestions.
-High-priority areas include fetch config handling, sysmd receptor-only behavior, validation re-enablement, portable GNU Parallel temp handling, and MD analysis working-directory restoration.
+High-priority areas include fetch config handling, sysmd receptor-only behavior, ligand-prep result/name alignment when parallel jobs fail, docking mode propagation, deprecated executor cleanup, and MD analysis working-directory restoration.

+## Current Architecture Notes

+- `PipelineContext` now owns the active logger, manifest, and run state.
+- `shell()` and `python_parallel()` are context managers rather than simple wrappers.
+- `main_tracker()` no longer depends on config objects directly.
+- Docking and MD configs now derive project-scoped output folders from `common.project_name`.
+- The OpenMM pipeline is the new MD path alongside the Amber pipeline.